|Preliminary Enquiry - General||downloads: 1999 | type: doc | size: 61 kB|

 Subsequent to completion of their submission, organisations may be invited

-to meet with Genesis personel to discuss matters pertaining to their application, including evaluation.
+to meet with Genesis personnel to discuss matters pertaining to their application, including evaluation.

 After completion of their submission, organisations may be contacted by personnel of Genesis (possibly more than once) to seek clarification on the content of a submission.
 This may sometimes prolong assessment, and Genesis is grateful for applicants' patience with this process.